 By the time she comes back we’re all sitting outside on the deck and starting to think about dinner.
 We are always thinking about dinner since there is little else to think about.
 No-one wants to watch television or read willy nilly articles on the internet today so Ron suggests to Squeak that he might like to try putting some of his fresh food on the barbecue.
 I’ve never had a barbecue before and am warming to this idea when a post-flounce Serafina appears with Madeline.

 Madeline is Serafina’s sister of sorts.
 I say “of sorts” because Madeline is a dog.
-Worse still, Madeline has brought a couple of her doggy friends round, Riley and Stuart who are very interested in the barbecue idea.
+Worse still, Madeline has brought a couple of her doggy friends round, Bean and Stuart who are very interested in the barbecue idea.

 “Where did they come from?”
 I say indignantly.
 “I’m not sure I approve of having a cross species bubble.”